ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="markdown-usage-3" name="usage-3"></a>
 #### Usage

 Returns all measurements that are associated to the parts that are bound to the custom plot element with databinding.
-You can change the databinding and the measurement selection in the PiWeb Designer.
+You can change the databinding and the measurement selection in PiWeb Designer.
 Every measurement is identified by a `Guid`, which is stored as a base64 encoded byte array.

 **getMeasurements [`Map<string, Measurement>`](#measurement)**